erikdubois/Mint-Y-Colora-Theme-Collection/README.md

 Since the Mint-Y theme is constantly in evolution and the same goes for Cinnamon and Linux Mint, I made this github to make a division between cinnamon versions.

-	Linux Mint 18 has standard cinnamon 3.0+
+	Linux Mint 18   has standard version 3.0+
  	Linux Mint 18.1 has standard version 3.2+
+ 	Linux Mint 18.2 has standard version 3.4+

 You can find your personal cinnamon version when you type the following code in the terminal